franiglesias/golden/README.md

 golden.Combine(titles, parts, times)
 ```

 **How should I choose the values?** It is an interesting question.
-In this example it doesn't matter the specific values because the code only has one execution flow.
+In this example, it doesn't matter the specific values because the code only has one execution flow.
 In many cases, you can find interesting values in conditionals, that control the execution flow, allowing you to obtain the most code coverage executing all possible branches.
-The precedent and following value of those are also interesting.
+The precedent and following values of those are also interesting.
 If you are unsure, you can even use a batch with several random values.
-Remember that once you set up the test, adding or removing values is really easy.
+Remember that once you set up the test, adding or removing values is very easy.

 #### Putting it all together